syful-is/Package-manager-project/Results/RQ3_4_5_6/Association_rules/README.md

 # Results of Package-manager-project:
 This folder contain the results of association rule mining results.
-The details are as follows: